roman-princ/statotest-manager/README.md

 # Statotest manager
+A mobile app for Statotest startup used for managing their CHESTER IoT sensors
 # Usage
 Manage your CHESTER sensors made by HARDWARIO a.s. company.
+* Connect to the sensor and communicate through command line
+* Take a look at your measuring points, constructions and measuring points data provided by the API
+* Update the sensors firmware over DFU OTA protocol
+* Measure the data on sensors

 ## Perks
 * Discover you devices and measuring point through the RESTful API